preactjs/preact-www/content/en/guide/v10/upgrade-guide.md

 ### Updating preact-related libraries

-To guarantee a stable ecosystem for our users (especially for our enterprise users) we've put Preact X related libraries behind a `tag`.
+To guarantee a stable ecosystem for our users (especially for our enterprise users) we've released major updates to Preact X related libraries.
 If you're using `preact-render-to-string` you need to update it to the version that works with X.

 | Library                   | Preact 8.x | Preact X |
 | ------------------------- | ---------- | -------- |